grexor/expressRNA2/README.md

 ## Authors

-[expressRNA](https://expressRNA.org) is developed and supported by [Gregor Rot](http://rotlab.info) in collaboration with several research laboratories worldwide.
+[expressRNA](https://expressRNA.org) is developed and supported by [Gregor Rot](http://rotlab.info) in collaboration with several research laboratories.

 ## Citing expressRNA